 Scouring the National Cancer Institute website for information about upcoming clinical trials for which she might qualify, last winter the patient learned of an immunotherapy clinical trial that would soon open at Roswell Park.
-She traveled to Buffalo from out of state to meet with Kunle Odunsi, MD, PhD, Deputy Director of Roswell Park Cancer Institute and Executive Director of the Center for Immunotherapy.
+She traveled to Buffalo from out of state to meet with Kunle Odunsi, MD, PhD, formerly the Deputy Director of Roswell Park Comprehensive Cancer Center and Executive Director of the Division of Translational Immuno-Oncology.
 Together they discussed all her treatment options, including this clinical trial, for which Dr. Odunsi serves as Clinical Principal Investigator.

 Participating in a “first in human” clinical trial can come with serious risks, the patient acknowledges.
 The treatment is unproven, so no one can predict the chances that it will have any effect on her cancer at all; in general, response rates to treatments offered in phase 1 clinical trials are low.
 But weighing her alternatives, she says, “I know my choice.”

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!